 We have a wide variety of equipment that we either lend or give to our clients.
 We also give books to clients and families on such subjects as caring for the seriously ill at home, getting your affairs in order and grief and bereavement.
 We don’t expect the books back; we hope they will be passed on to someone else who might benefit from them.

 For the equipment that is returned to us, we ask that after it’s used that it is cleaned before it comes back.
-For the lift/recliner chairs, Wall’s Brand Source stores, delivers and picks them up for a nominal charge, paid by our service.
+For the lift/recliner chairs, Lincoln Interiors store in Virgil stores, delivers and picks them up for us for no cost to us or our clients.
 They also clean the chair before it is delivered to a new client.

 To arrange to lend from our library or borrow equipment call the office (905-468-4433) and talk to our Program Coordinator.